 What do we do?

 The goal of our research program is to develop bio-engineering approaches that advance regenerative therapies in the Nervous System (NS).
-Projects apply micro and nanotechnology to ‘dissect’ fundamental biology questions central to neuro-regeneration and repair.
+Projects apply micro and nanotechnology to dissect fundamental and mechanistic biological questions central to neuro-regeneration and repair.

 Our projects have been awarded continuous research funding from the National Institutes of Health (NIH), National Science Foundation (NSF), Department of Defense (DoD), and private foundations.

-(Click on Images for More Information)
+(Please Click on the List for More Information)